2016–17 S.L. Benfica season: February–April

+May

 In May, a 1–0 away win against Rio Ave brought Benfica closer to the league title.
-On 13 May, a 5–0 victory over Vitória de Guimarães secured the club’s first ever fourth consecutive league championship (tetra) in its 113-year history.
+On 13 May, a 5–0 victory over Vitória de Guimarães secured the club's first ever fourth consecutive league championship (tetra) in its 113-year history.
 The season concluded with a 2–2 draw against Boavista at the Estádio do Bessa, followed by a 2–1 win over Vitória de Guimarães in the Taça de Portugal final, completing a domestic double (dobradinha).